-B. Clinically significant problematic behavioral or psychological changes (e.g., impaired motor coordination, euphoria, anxiety, sensation of slowed time, impaired judgement, social withdrawal) that developed during, or shortly after, cannabis use.
+B. Clinically significant problematic behavioral or psychological changes (e.g., impaired motor coordination, euphoria, anxiety, the sensation of slowed time, impaired judgment, social withdrawal) that developed during, or shortly after, cannabis use.

 C. Two (or more) of the following signs or symptoms developing within 2 hours of cannabis use:

 - Increased appetite.

 - Dry mouth.